thomasr96/Mosaic/README.md

 ## How to Run

-The user must first have at Python 2.7.13 - the program runs on Python 3.x as well.
+The user must first have at least Python 2.7.13 installed on their machine - the program runs on Python 3.x as well.
 The program additionally requires the following Python modules: numpy, sklearn, cv2, imutils, and PIL.
 Additionally, one must clone and download the [Github repository from Hardikvasa](https://github.com/hardikvasa/google-images-download).
 The directory from this repository titled, "google_images_download", must be included in the directory with the mosaic program.
 The program is run in a command line interface.

 If running the program with an existing image library, then specify the path to the main image with ` -p ` and the path to the image library directory with ` -l `, the following is an example.
 ```